Barbog/deja-website/pages/en/creation.ministry-of-noise.md

 typora-root-url: ../static
 ---

 This ministry is made up of all the DJ's, VJ's, and tech people that bring the noise to farm.
-They facilitates the quality and quantity of sound.
+They facilitate the quality and quantity of sound.

 If you DJ, you are invited to collaborate with ohers to create your own theme in a dome or however you chose to set up your dance area.